deepsense-ai/seahorse/docs/classes/dataframe.md

 description: Seahorse documentation homepage
 ---

-**DataFrame** is a distributed collection of data organized into named columns backed by
-<a target="_blank" href="https://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes">Spark SQL’s DataFrame</a>.
+A `DataFrame` is a distributed collection of data organized into named columns backed by <a target="_blank" href="https://spark.apache.org/docs/1.6.0/sql-programming-guide.html#dataframes">Spark SQL’s DataFrame</a>.

-Reusing Spark’s DataFrame data structure allows Seahorse to construct DataFrames from a wide array of sources, e.g. structured data files, tables in Hive or external databases.
+The use of Spark’s `DataFrame` data structure allows Seahorse to construct `DataFrames` from a wide array of sources, e.g. structured data files, tables in Hive or external databases.

-DataFrames are described by schema - a collection of column names and their types.
+`DataFrames` are described by a schema - a collection of column names and their types.

-DataFrames support the same data types as Spark SQL DataFrames, including:
+`DataFrames` support the same data types as Spark SQL DataFrames, including:

 * double
 * integer